 Guidelines for Circulation of Library Materials

-Note: Guidelines vary from college to college.
-Please check with the specific college for details.
-Each college will determine how best to deliver the materials to distance learners.
+Guidelines vary from campus to campus.
+Please check with the specific campus for details.
+Each campus will determine how best to deliver the materials to distance learners.

 Library materials may be loaned to the following:

-Note: Exceptions may be made by individual colleges.
+Note: Exceptions may be made by individual campus.
 Different types of borrowers have varying privileges.

 Some form of identification, such as those listed below, is required when borrowing materials.
-Contact your college library for specific information about its requirements.
+Contact your campus library for specific information about its requirements.

 Different types of borrowers have varying privileges.
-Each college will determine how best to deliver the materials to distance learners.
+Each campus will determine how best to deliver the materials to distance learners.

 Books in the circulating collection may be checked out for three weeks and renewed for an additional three weeks, as long as a "hold" has not been placed on the book.

-Generally reference books, periodicals and reserve items do not circulate.
-Each college library may also have special collections that do not circulate.
+Generally, reference books, periodicals and reserve items do not circulate.
+Each campus library may also have special collections that do not circulate.
 These must be used in the library.

 Return of Materials

-Materials may be returned to any DCCCD college library.
+Materials may be returned to any Dallas College campus library.

-A borrower may place a hold on a circulating item that is owned by any of the colleges of DCCCD.
+A borrower may place a hold on a circulating item that is owned by Dallas College.
+Place a hold by

 Borrowers with overdue items are notified by e-mail, phone, or US mail.